open-energy-transition/Awesome-Electricity-Demand/docs/DOCUMENTATION.md

 - North America
 - Some subnational/regional datasets are also included where national data is unavailable.

-To improve accessibility, this section will be enhanced with a **static global map** highlighting countries and regions with available data.
+To improve accessibility, a **static global map** will be added, highlighting countries and regions with available data.
 This will provide users with a quick visual overview of coverage.

 🛠 *[Static overview map coming soon]*